-When you find the home of your dreams, the one that perfectly matches up with your mortgage budget and your priority list, you will want to act quickly.
-Depending on the market, homes may be moving fast.
-When you make an offer on a home, you want to be sure your offer is a stronge, attractive offer to the seller.
-And that means presenting a pre-approval letter, or (better yet) a full loan approval, with your offer.
+When you find the home of your dreams—the one that perfectly matches up with your mortgage budget and your priority list—you’ll want to act quickly.
+You also want to make sure your offer is strong and attractive to the seller.
+That means presenting a pre-approval letter, or (better yet) a full loan approval, with your offer.

-Generally, your real estate agent will present your offer to the home seller and their real estate professional.
-The seller may accept, reject, or make a counter-offer.
-Counter offers are common, and it is common for an agent to negotiate and bring you counter offers until satisfactory terms are met between you and the seller can agree on the purchase price, terms, and conditions.
+Your real estate agent will typically present your offer to the home seller and their real estate agent.
+The seller may accept, reject, or make a counteroffer.
+Counteroffers are common, as are the negotiations that follow, until you and the seller can agree on the purchase price, terms, and conditions.

-Your real estate agent will likely make your offer contingent on a home inspection, and help you arrange one.
-If structural damage or repairs are needed on the home, there may be some re-negotiations and finalizing of the offer.
+Your real estate agent will likely make your offer contingent on a home inspection, and they may even recommend a home inspector.
+If structural damage or repairs are needed, there may be some negotiations as you finalize the terms and conditions of this sale.

-When your offer is accepted, be prepared to pay a deposit, or earnest money, on your home.
-The rest of your down payment, as well as closing costs, will be due before your loan is closed and your documents are signed in escrow.
+Be prepared to pay an earnest-money deposit on your home when your offer is accepted.
+The rest of your down payment and closing costs will be due before your loan is closed and your documents are signed in escrow.

 5. The Mortgage Loan Process